QuanDev2/QuanDev2/README.md

 ---

-## Programming experience

-From class projects and my own side projects, I have:

-- 2 years of web technologies (will explain below)
-- 1 year of Python
-- 2 years of C/C++

-## Technical skills
+## Technical Skills

-I've built several web applications, and with every project, I always try to learn some new things.
+Over the past 2 years, I've built several web applications, and with every project, I always try to learn some new things.
 <br/>
-Technologies I've learned:
+Technologies that I'm proficient at:

 - Javascript
 - React.js